Westfield Montgomery: History

-The mall opened in March 1968 with three anchor stores and 58 smaller shops.
-It was built as a joint venture between The May Department Stores Company and Strouse, Greenberg & Co., based on the design of John Graham, Jr. and Ward and Hall.
-The original anchors were Hecht's, Garfinckel's, and Sears.
-Smaller shops included a Bond Stores outlet.
-The old mall logo was an owl-shaped "M".
+The mall was built in the late 1960s as a joint venture between The May Department Stores Company and Strouse, Greenberg & Co.
+The building was based on a design by John Graham, Jr. and Ward and Hall.

+It opened in March 1968 with three anchor stores—Hecht's, Garfinckel's, and Sears—and 58 smaller shops, including a Bond Stores outlet.
+The original mall logo was an owl-shaped "M".